On the fence deciding whether starting a blog is for you or not?

 The main advantage of a blog over a website is that, a website is generally static with no fresh content while a bog is regularly updated with fresh content, ranks better on Google (because it targets more keywords via it’s blog posts) and attracts more readers.

-Other advantage of having a blog over a website are:
+Other advantages of having a blog over a website are:

 - A blog has regular and fresh content